bitfactory-software/anyxx/docs/blog_/Inherritance is the root....md

 ---
 title: Inherritance is the root of all evil.
-Execpt if done right Execpt if done Right.
+Execpt if done right.
 parent: blog
 nav_order: 1
 ---